SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 ### LS Checkout Overlay
 - In `cart.html.twig`, add `{% block javascripts %}`.
 - Inside: `<script src="https://app.lemonsqueezy.com/js/lemon.js" defer></script>`.
+- Recommendation from the LS:
+  > Please don’t self-host Lemon.js, you may miss out on new features and important security patches.
+- So better to link to it directly, the payment stuff is important from the security perspective.
 - Don't forget to `{{ parent() }}` call.
 - Now let's add `lemonsqueezy-button` CSS class to the Checkout link.
 - Refresh the cart page and try.